Grace Lower | Nov 3, 2021

 To many, Barbados is associated with pop star and actress Rihanna (and who can blame them?!).
 The island is also home to stunning landscapes and rich cross-cultural traditions.
-A former British colony, Barbados is often referred to as “little England” because of its blend of Caribbean and English influences.
-Though Barbados has been independent from England since 1966, high afternoon tea and cricket remain popular in many parts of the island.
+Barbados is often referred to as “Little England” as a former British colony because of its blend of Caribbean and English influences.
+Though Barbados has been independent of England since 1966, high afternoon tea and cricket remain popular in many parts of the island.
 As an added bonus, hurricanes rarely affect Barbados.
 The island hasn’t been hit by any major storms since Hurricane Janet in 1955.

 As the “C” in the “ABC” islands, Curaçao is also well-shielded from major storms.
 Although Curaçao experienced localized flooding during Hurricane Tomas in 2010, the chances of a direct hit from a hurricane remain very slim.
 Beyond its tranquil climate, Curaçao is known for its pastel colonial architecture and carefully curated museums.
 While its Dutch influences are unmistakable, given the island’s colonial past, Curaçao retains the picturesque shorelines and forests unique to the Caribbean.
 Curaçao has over 35 different beaches that are accessible to the public, many of which are tucked away in secluded coves.
 And of course, no trip to Curaçao would be complete without a sample of the island’s signature blue liqueur.

-Because it’s hurricane season, not as many travelers means that beaches will be less busy just in time for your vacation.
-You’ll have the chance to explore famous beaches of the Caribbean, like Eagle beach of Aruba or Crane Beach of Barbados, without all the traffic.
-This also means that popular tourist attractions, like dive boats, sailing tours or ATV tours that lead to a natural swimming pool, will be more available.
+Because it’s hurricane season, not as many travelers mean that beaches will be less busy just in time for your vacation.
+Less crowded beaches, among other reasons, make it the best time to travel to the Caribbean.
+You’ll have the chance to explore famous beaches, like Eagle beach of Aruba or Crane Beach of Barbados, without all the traffic.
+It also means that popular tourist attractions, like dive boats, sailing tours, or ATV tours that lead to a natural swimming pool will be more available.

 Due to the increased rainfall, the surrounding areas will be green and lush.
-Whether it’s the perfect family photo or the perfect shot to make all your Instagram followers jealous, there will be plenty of picture-perfect opportunities to be had.
+Whether it’s the perfect family photo or the perfect shot to make all your Instagram followers jealous, there are plenty of picture-perfect opportunities.

-The idea of more rain may ruin your plans of spending your time exploring islands and beaches, but this doesn’t have to completely ruin your vacation.
+The idea of more rain may ruin your plans of spending your time exploring islands and beaches, but this doesn’t have to waste your vacation entirely.
 There are a ton of indoor activities to do while you wait for the rain to pass.
-It might not be ideal but at least you’re still on a tropical island, right?
+It might not be ideal, but at least you’re still on a tropical island and know where to travel during hurricane season, right?